 In addition, people with COPD also have to consider how any medications they are taking to treat their condition may interact with alcohol.

 In addition to smoking, people who encounter high levels of environmental

 Another risk factor is alpha-1 antitrypsin deficiency, or AAT deficiency.
 This rare genetic disorder reduces the body’s ability to protect the lungs, which makes a person more prone to develop COPD.

-For a person with COPD, it is important to weigh these risk factors when deciding whether to drink alcohol.
+A person with any of these risk factors needs to consider them when deciding whether to also drink alcohol.

 Researchers have yet to establish a direct link between COPD and alcohol.
 There are, however, some indirect links.
 Regular, heavy drinking can damage the immune system and the lungs.
 This may increase a person’s risk for COPD.